ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

 # Getting Started with ICICLE V3

-Welcome to the ICICLE V3 documentation!
 This guide will help you get started with building, testing, and installing ICICLE, whether you're using C++, Rust, or Go.
 It also covers installation of the CUDA backend and important build options.

-## Building and Testing ICICLE
+## Building and Testing ICICLE frontend

-### C++: Build, Test, and Install (Frontend and Backend)
+### C++: Build, Test, and Install (Frontend)

 ICICLE can be built and tested in C++ using CMake.
 The build process is straightforward, but there are several flags you can use to customize the build for your needs.